segabl/pd2-streamlined-heisting/README.md

 - Fixes and optimizes fire spawned from molotovs and tripmines
 - Fixes instances of Winters not leaving the map when the formation was told to break up before he was registered
 - Fixes various synchronization issues where incorrect or incomplete data was sent to clients
-- Updates old boss enemies with the new boss logic to make those boss fights more interesting
 - Tweaks some heist mission scripts to play better or fix issues
-- Makes enemies use more varied dodge directions
 - Makes secured additional bags in Crime Spree reward one level per bag (up to a maximum of 10 additional levels)
 - Adds hints when an enemy can't be intimidated due to temporary cooldown, no surrender preset or maximum amount of hostages reached
 - Fixes Jokers sometimes following the wrong player
 - Makes civilians' reactions to intimidation more consistent and fixes them jumping into a standing position randomly
 - Fixes enemies sometimes just disappearing when they are told to retreat
-- Maxes the maximum amount of random drill jams depend on the drill timer and prevents jams shortly after fixing a drill
+- Makes the maximum amount of random drill jams depend on the drill timer and prevents jams shortly after fixing a drill

 ## Credits